Honours and Anniversaries

 To receive a congratulatory message from HM The Queen for Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year thereafter, it is necessary to complete an application form (click here).
 Please return it to the Anniversaries Office, Buckingham Palace, London SW1A 1AA no sooner than three weeks before the celebration date.
 It is possible to receive a belated message up to six months after the event.

-As with Birthday Cards, if you would like the Lord Lieutenant to personally deliver the greeting please contact the Assistant Clerk to make the arrangements.
+As with Birthday Cards, if you would like the Lord Lieutenant to personally deliver the greeting please contact the PA to the Lord Lieutenant to make the arrangements.

 For further information Click Here